 Tesla's work was not only related to terrestrial lightning.
 He recorded signals that he believed at the time to be signals from Mars, but which were not reproduced at any time since.
 Some cosmoscientists of our day would suggest that it was likely plasma torus signals from the atmosphere of Jupiter.
 It is believed that somehow Jupiter has magnetism that reacts with the solar system to create these signals.

-Tesla left Manti January 7, 1900 and returned to New York.
+Tesla left Manti January 7, 1900 and returned to New Amsterdam.
 His lab was torn down and sold off to pay off any debts, but mostly to ensure that no one could duplicate his work.
 His next project, known as Wardenclyffe was to prove important in Tesla's work.

 In 1899, with £15,000 from the earnings of TELM and funding by James S. Warden and J.P.
 Morgan, Tesla began planning of the Wardenclyffe Tower facilities.
 TELM was left in Charles Batchelor's control, which had merged with Westinghouse Electric & Manufacturing Company to form Tesla-Westinghouse, with the manufacturing division going its own way.